Festival Information

 Everyone entering the festival may be subject to a bag/cooler search and pat down from professional security … does that concern you?
 Maybe go drop some stuff back at your car!
 Any contraband items will be confiscated.
 Alcohol will be poured out (Hey it’s the law, we’d rather keep it!)

-Unless you’re packing baby food for an actual baby (we will check for the baby), please leave your glass at home.
+Please leave your glass at home.
 It breaks.
-People step on it.
+People, and after we leave, horses could step on it.
 It’s a whole thing.

 Beachballs